AlexandreFoley/QuantiT/Readme.md

 Note: if you use vscode to connect to the supercomputer, you might have to erase your vscode setting (~/.vscode-server) anytime you change your default module list in order for it to be loaded when you connect through vscode.
 VScode seem to reload whatever the default module list was at the first connetion.
 ## Installation

-QuanTT builds on pytorch's tensors, so we must install pytorch first.
+QuantiT builds on pytorch's tensors, so we must install pytorch first.
 To garantee correct compilation in debug mode, we must compile pytorch ourselves.
 This can take a significant amount of time.
 If compiling in release mode, we could make use of precompiled pytorch for our platform.
 The project isn't set up for that, you're on your own if you want to do that.